LAST WORDS

 "Never trust a man who doesn't drink."

-by now you have noticed two pictures of Bogie when the norm is but one.
+By now you have noticed two pictures of Bogie when the norm is but one.
 Which caused you to mull - Bogart seems to have most favored person status - 2 photos plus additional quotes. brianetics freely admits a long-standing reverance for Bogie, his films and all else Bogart. the reason he appears in Last words, the last page in this august compendium?
-The best is always saved for last. and that's all there is to that.
+The best is always saved for last where it is listed first. and that's all there is to that.

 Wilde To The Very Last